davex-ai/SwiftBites-Backend/README.md

 ---

 ## 🚀 Overview
-SwiftBliss Backend is a production-ready **REST API** powering the Swift Bliss eCommerce experience.
+SwiftBites Backend is a production-ready **REST API** powering the SwiftBites eCommerce experience.
 Built with **Express**, **MongoDB**, and **JWT Authentication**, this API handles:

 - 🔐 User registration, login, and email verification